completelyblank/completelyblank/README.md

 ## About Me

-I'm a sophomore at FAST University, passionate about front-end development, React.js, and exploring various technologies.
-My journey in the tech world has been testing but exciting.
+I'm a sophomore at FAST University, currently delving into various aspects of technology and web development.
+My journey in the tech world has been both testing and exciting, marked by continuous learning and exploration.
 Here are some key highlights of my journey:

-- 🚀 I have a strong interest in React.js and front-end development.
-I love creating engaging user interfaces and pixel art animations in my projects.
-- 📱 I've had some hands-on experience with Flutter and I'm looking to dive deeper into mobile app development.
-- 🕸️ I've dabbled in web scraping using Python, and I'm familiar with Django, HTML, CSS, and JavaScript.
-- 💼 My goal is to become a full-stack developer, and I'm excited about exploring the world of back-end development.
+- 🚀 I have hands-on experience in building MERN stack CRUD applications, showcasing my proficiency in MongoDB, Express.js, React.js, and Node.js.
+- 🌐 Explored API integration within MERN stack websites, gaining practical insights into connecting front-end applications with back-end services.
+- 🎮 Created a level for a Flutter app game, although the project is currently shelved due to the limitations of Flutter in supporting game development.
+- 🧪 Tested the AviZ library, expanding my toolkit for data visualization and exploration.
+- 📊 Currently venturing into working with datasets for visualization, combining programming skills with a data-driven approach.
+- 🎓 Studying Operating Systems at FAST NUCES as a sophomore, eager to delve deeper into the core of computing.

 ## Current Focus

-- 🔧 Building awesome web applications using React.js.
+- 🔧 Building awesome web applications using different Stacks and implementing Cloud Computing.
 - 📚 Learning more about back-end development, databases, and server-side technologies.
 - 🌐 Exploring web scraping and data analysis.
+- 📈 Working on datasets and visualization projects.
 - 🌟 Experimenting with pixel art animations in my projects.

 ## Connect with Me!